Exact Solutions and Quantum Defect Theory for van der Waals Potentials in Ultracold Molecular Systems: Quantum defect theory of the van der Waals potentials in quasi-2D and 3D

-where $E_{\text{Van}}=\hbar^{2}/(2\mu\beta_{6}^{2})$ is the characteristic energy scale associated with the Van der Waals length $\beta_{6}$.
-In additional, through the boundary conditions, we can analytically obtain the expressions for the quantum defect parameter $K_{c}^{(\pm)}$ with zero energy as \begin{widetext}
+where \(E_{\mbox{van}} = \hbar^2 / (2\mu \beta_6^2)\) is the characteristic energy scale associated with the van der Waals length \(\beta_6\).
+The functions \(\theta(r)\) denote the Heaviside step function.
+Equation~(\ref{Vp_de}) represents a model for the repulsive van der Waals potential, composed of a square well of depth \(V_0 E_{\mbox{van}}\) for \(r < r_0\), while Eq.~(\ref{Vn_de}) models the attractive case using an infinite barrier for \(r < r_0\).